sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

 Here, retain the default epoch limits (from 1 sec before to 2 sec after the time-locking event).
 If you wish, add a descriptive name for the new dataset.
-Then press *OK*.
+Then press *Ok*.
 A new window will pop up offering another chance to change the dataset name and/or save the dataset to a disk file.
-Accept the defaults and enter *OK*.
+Accept the defaults and enter *Ok*.

 Another window will then pop up to facilitate removal of meaningless epoch baseline offsets.
 This operation is discussed in the next